Complete Guide on Relocating to India

 Housing in India varies from palaces of erstwhile maharajas to modern apartment buildings in big cities to tiny huts in far-flung villages.
-There has been a tremendous growth in India's housing sector as incomes have risen.
+There has been tremendous growth in India's housing sector as incomes have risen.
 India has primarily been a landlord’s market.
 As India does not have a rent controlled market, each Landlord is the final decision maker on how much to lease the property out for.
 He may often quote prices which are way over the market standard for that particular community.
 There is no Government regulated rental pricing index and every owner/ landlord/ realtor quotes based on generic market rental and demand.
 This makes it very difficult for foreigners trying to negotiate a favourable rent for a potential property as there is no validated list that can be a point of reference and every aspect of lease drills down to negotiations.

 Major destinations in India for housing needs are usually the main cities of Delhi, Mumbai, Gurgaon, Pune, Bangalore (Bengaluru), Chennai and Hyderabad.
 Due to the growth in housing recorded in most major cities and spiralling costs of real estate, housing has gone vertical and offered through high rise condominium living, complete with a club house and amenities making them self-sufficient in their own rights.

-As per Global Property Guide survey, Mumbai, India's financial capital is one of the most expensive places in the world to buy or rent an apartment.
+As per Global Property Guide survey, Mumbai (formerly Bombay), India's financial capital is one of the most expensive places in the world to buy or rent an apartment.
 In South Mumbai, for instance, a Four or Five bedroom apartment can rent for as high as INR 800,000/- per month and more.

 Expatriate accommodation is limited as western style modern homes and toilets is a relatively new concept having been in existence only for the past thirty years.
 Hence most Indian cities offer limited areas suitable for high end expatriate housing and a detailed orientation for the family prior to an actual home search tour is always a recommended way forward.
-Distances are misleading as the measure is usually time due to the huge traffic congestion being experienced in all major cities across India.
+Distances are misleading as the measure is usually travel time due to the huge traffic congestion being experienced in all major cities across India.
 Bengaluru (formerly Bangalore) is a great example of traffic congestion and growth in vehicular traffic and lack of Infrastructure accommodating the huge proliferation of vehicles on road.

-Expatriate preferred areas being limited can be counted on finger tips.
-For instance just in the city of New Delhi, expatriate friendly areas are Chankya Puri, Jor Bagh, Golf Links and Sunder Nagar, Vasant Vihar, Westend and Shanti Niketan and where a Four bedroom quality property can be rented between INR 350,000/- to 550,000/- per month.
+Expatriate preferred areas hence being limited can be counted on finger tips.
+For instance, just in the city of New Delhi, the capital of India, expatriate friendly areas are limited to Chankya Puri, Jor Bagh, Golf Links and Sunder Nagar, Vasant Vihar, Westend and Shanti Niketan and where a Four bedroom quality property can be rented between INR 350,000/- to 550,000/- per month.

-These locations still maintain their historic charm, but unfortunately do not have many new and modern housing options available.
-These residential locations are very close to the Embassy Area and the International Schools like the American Embassy School.
+These above mentioned communities still maintain their historic charm, but unfortunately do not have many new and modern housing options available.
+These residential locations are very close to the Embassy Area and the International Schools like the American Embassy School and the British school.

 Furniture – Buying vs Rental